alecperkins/shiny/README.md

 For example, the `Item` module contains components like `ItemCover` and `ItemTitle`.
 The `Item` module has variants like `-intrinsic_ratio` and `-size--half`.
 The `ItemCover` has variants like `-height--half` and `-height--twothirds`, among others.
 Variants MUST start with a `-`, and any class name that starts with a `-` MUST NOT be at root level.
 This guards against leaking variants, while avoiding the cumbersome, extra-long selectors of the BEM style.
 The modules, components, and variants are defined using placeholder classes.
 This way, they can be extended by semantic classes in the desired combinations.

+Another way to think about it is all “things” are camelcase, presentational tweaks are hyphens and underscores, and states are `data-` attributes.

 ### Module

 The Module is the primary object.
 It SHOULD represent a reusable portion of an interface that serves as a single concept.
 It likely corresponds to a significant portion of the backend, or of front-end scripting as well.